 - 2 teaspoons hot sauce

-- Grate all cheese and place in large mixing bowl with mayo and pimentos.
+- Place it in a large mixing bowl with the mayo and pimentos.
 Stir well to mix.1 cup mayonnaise, 1 7-ounce jar drained pimentos

 “You can often change your circumstances by changing your attitude”

 ~ Eleanor Roosevelt